Slow Cooker French Dips have tender roast beef and a flavorful au jus, great for days that you don’t feel like cooking.

 I serve these french dips on a quality French baguette from the bakery section of the store.
 And I also use real swiss cheese, not the American cheese type.
 You can switch out the swiss cheese for provolone if you prefer.

 A can or bottle of beer can be used instead of water for this recipe or you can follow my Beer and Garlic French Dip Recipe.

 - Slow Cooker Beer and Ketchup Pot Roast

 - Slow Cooker Pinto Bean and Beef

 Slow Cooker French Dips

-- French bread baguette s or hoagie rolls
+- French bread baguette or hoagie rolls or buns

-- Season the meat on both sides with salt, pepper, and onion powder, just a sprinkle of each will do.
+- Season the meat on both sides with salt, pepper, and onion powder.

 - Melt the cheese under the broiler in the oven.